 d.
-Grayson College Service district residency, based on GC Registrar's office criteria.
+Grayson College Service district residency.

-e.
-The total maximum number of points that can be earned is 30 points.

-- 4. Students with the highest points will be selected first.
+- e.
+The total maximum number of points that can be earned is 30 points. - 4.
+Students with the highest points will be selected first.
 In the case where several applicants having equal points must be chosen for limited space availability, the selection will be made by the Admissions Committee and/or Program Director. - 5.
-Applicants will be notified in writing regarding selection or non-selection within six weeks of final transcript submission.
+Applicants will be notified via email regarding selection or non-selection within six weeks of final transcript submission.
 Final acceptance is contingent upon completion of final acceptance requirements, listed below: